False Claims Act

 For government contractors responsible for tracking time records under government procurement contracts—and for federal grantees responsible for submitting time and effort documentation to their federal funding agencies accurate timekeeping records are crucial.

-False Claims Act Settlement
+See Story: False Claims Act Settlement

 Falsifying Timesheets for DEI Requirements

-From the Hierarchy’s perspective, [Hours] * [Rate] <> [GrossPay]. 🤡
+From The Hierarchy’s perspective, [Hours] * [Rate] <> [GrossPay]. 🤡

 Latoison became very upset when these infractions were identified.
 Jacques seems to suffer from the Mandela Effect; a person suffering from it is physically incapable of admitting a mistake.
 Jacques claims the programmer “lacks compassion for the minority community.”
-Latoison argues the falsification of timesheets is intentional and driven by diversity concerns.
+Latoison admits the falsification of timesheets is intentional and driven by diversity concerns.

 I’m going to send an email out to EDP concerning the changes you’ve made to their RDB’s.